Msalazar2/my_notes/notes.md

-MySQL Workbench is a GUI/database client for MySQL MySQL consists of tables made up of columns and rows Data types include: numeric (int,floats,decimal), unasigned, boolean (0==False,1==True), str (char,varchar,text), date, time, datetime, null
+MySQL Workbench is a GUI/database client for MySQL MySQL consists of tables made up of columns and rows Data types include: numeric (int,floats,decimal), unasigned, boolean (0==False,1==True), str (char,varchar,text), date, time, datetime, null chaining clauses using and or, like, not like, in, null, not null, between chaining order by clauses in desc and asc order getting queries in batches using limit and offset